Plans in development

 Sector plans set out how we plan to organise our work and work with sectors and the businesses within them, to improve environmental performance and sustainable business practice.
-All activities that we regulate will fall under a sector plan by March 2021.
+All activities that we regulate will fall under a sector plan.

 Environmental compliance is non-negotiable.
 Every Scottish business will comply with the law, and our work to help sectors be compliant will remain a priority.